Palaeomays/FOVS_vs_linear_methods/README.md

 ## Troubleshooting

-### 1. Microsoft has blocked macros from running because the source of this file is untrusted.
+### If you see the warning message: "Microsoft has blocked macros from running because the source of this file is untrusted."

+  You can unblock macros by modifying the properties of the file as follows:

+    1) Open Windows File Explorer and go to the folder where you saved the file.

+    2) Right-click the file and choose Properties from the context menu.

+    3) At the bottom of the General tab, select the Unblock checkbox and select OK.

-  Please see the official guide on how to resolve this at the Microsoft Support website, link below.
+  For additional details, please see the official guide on how to resolve this at the Microsoft Support website, link below:

   https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216